pepaslabs/scanner/README.md

-# scanner
+# Scanner

-A relay board for scanning voltage references.
+This ia a relay board for scanning voltage references.